Quantifying Broken Detailed Balance in Transcription: Introduction

 as the relative error from the case of identical cells if $\theta$ is varied as a gamma distribution in the population with parameters $\alpha,\beta$ and $\dot{s}_{\mathrm{mes}}$ is evaluated at $\overline\theta$.
 In principle, this process can be extended for higher-order moments of $\dot{s}_{\mathrm{mes}}$, although it is more difficult to obtain analytic expressions.

-For all five kinetic parameters the integrals in Eq.~\eqref{eq:extint} are solvable, typically using special functions\footnote{In the case where $\rho_{\mathrm{on}}$ is replaced by $B\sigma_\mathrm{off}$, the integral with respect to $\sigma_{\mathrm{off}}$ becomes quite involved, although it is not shown here.
-The difference is due to $B$ now being the variable held constant, as opposed to $\rho_{\mathrm{on}}$.
-In this case, $e_{\sigma_{\mathrm{off}}}$ becomes dependent on all other kinetic parameters.}.
+For all five kinetic parameters, the integrals in Eq.~\eqref{eq:extint} are solvable, typically using special functions.
 Note that, since both $\sigma_{\mathrm{off}}$ and $\sigma_{\mathrm{on}}$ occur in $\dot{s}_{\mathrm{mes}}$ symmetrically, only the results for $\sigma_{\mathrm{off}}$ are reported.
-The solutions to the integrals in Eq.~\eqref{eq:extint} are rather cumbersome and so we report these expressions for all kinetic parameters in the Section \ref{sec:ext_noise_a}, and simply show one of the simpler results for noise on the export rate $e$
+The solutions to the integrals in Eq.~\eqref{eq:extint} are rather cumbersome and so we report these expressions for all kinetic parameters in the Section \ref{sec:ext_noise_a}, and show one of the simpler results for noise on the degradation rate

 which has the corresponding relative error of